- Guiding Principles

 Pre-Arrival Symptom and Exposure Check

-- Using the camp's 'Campanion' App (the same app where parents can scan in health forms, view in-camp microblog posts and view camp photos), parents must complete the daily 'Health Check' feature for 7-days prior to your child's arrival to camp.
+- Using the camp's 'Campanion' App (the same app where parents can scan in health forms, view in-camp microblog posts and view camp photos), parents must complete the daily 'Health Check' feature for 7-days before prior to your child's arrives to camp.

-- CECBR is proud to partner with PM Pediatrics for pre-arrival health screenings and PCR testing for all families living on the East Coast.
+- CECBR is proud to partner with PM Pediatrics for pre-arrival health screenings and PCR testing for all families living on the East Coast and camp has recently added ProHealth for all Manhattan campers' PCR test (PM Pediatrics in Riverdale is no longer a CECBR test site).

 Pre-Arrival PCR Test

-- Campers living on the east coast of Florida, Maryland, Pennsylvania and the Tri-State Area will report to a pre-assigned PM Pediatrics Urgent Care Center on Thursday, June 24th (and for Florida campers on Wednesday, June 23rd) for their pre-arrival PCR test.
+- Campers living on the east coast of Florida, Maryland, Pennsylvania and the Tri-State Area will report to a pre-assigned PM Pediatrics Urgent Care Center (ProHealth for Manhattan campers) on Thursday, June 24th (and for Florida campers on Wednesday, June 23rd) for their pre-arrival PCR test.

 - Campers living outside the area of the PM Pediatrics network will be contacted separately to discuss a convenient on-site PCR test center.